 Do you look after commercial and industrial property?

-Leah Jay Commercial can manage commercial; retail shops and offices property and industrial; factories and warehouses.
+Leah Jay Commercial can manage commercial retail shops and offices as well as industrial factories and warehouses.

 Why should I have my commercial and industrial property managed by a property manager?

 - Advising on acceptable lease structures so that your investment not only retains its value, but also has growth built in wherever possible

 - Negotiating lease terms with the tenant to obtain results that ensure the value of your property is enhanced by the lease and not restricted, or worse, devalued

 - Dealing with your tenant in an expert, professional manner regarding queries and problems that inevitably arise from time to time with the property and/or tenancy.
 These negotiations should only be handled by professionals to achieve the best outcome

 - Advising the owners on rental and sale values and generally keeping them informed of market trends